Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

 avg_curv_rad = 0.5 * (left_line.radius_of_curvature + right_line.radius_of_curvature)
 ```

-The actual computation of the individual lane line values are performed by the methods
+The actual computation of the individual lane line values is done by the methods
 [``Line.update_offset_from_vehicle``][update_offset] and
 [``Line.update_radius_of_curvature_m``][update_radius].
 It is assumed that the vehicle location is at the bottom center of the image.
 The vehicle's